GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 GTD and the calendar

 Allen distinguishes sharply between what he calls the hard landscape and everything else.
 The hard landscape is commitments that are genuinely time-specific: a meeting at 2pm Tuesday, a deadline by end of Thursday, a call scheduled for a specific time.
-These belong on the calendar because the calendar is where time-specific information lives.
+These belong on the calendar.

 Everything else โ€” all the next actions and project tasks that could in principle be done at any point when the relevant context and energy are available โ€” belongs on the next actions list rather than on the calendar.
 One of the common distortions of GTD is migrating next actions onto the calendar as a form of scheduling.
 This feels like organisation but actually obscures the system's priorities.
 When every hour is pre-filled with scheduled tasks that then don't get done because something else came up, the calendar becomes a source of guilt rather than a reliable instrument.